Why running D&D at work might be worth a try

 Super Fast Tips to Make Lunch Sessions Successful

-- Curb as much out of character conversation as possible
+Curb as much out of character conversation as possible.
+Trust me you are going to love pure D&D RP.

-- If you need a map, use Roll20, it is way faster as long as you put in the time as a DM away from the table.
+If you need a map, use Roll20, it is way faster then drawing your own on the fly, as long as you put in the prep time as a DM away from the table to learn the tool and prep maps.

-- KEEP IT CLEAN.
-It is your responsibility to make sure everyone is included in the game, and try to stay away from topics that can lead to an HR problem
+KEEP IT CLEAN.
+As always it is your responsibility as a fellow gamer and human being to make sure everyone is included in the game, also try to stay away from topics that can lead to an HR problem.
+Remember meeting rooms/lunch halls don’t tend to be sound proofed so it is more then just those that are at the table that you need to worry about.

-- Don’t let rules hold you back.
-In this format, rules can get in the way a lot.
-Use them, but if you are not 100% sure use your DM’s discretion and then look it up later.
+Don’t let rules hold you back.
+In this format, rules can get in the way A LOT.
+Use them, but if you are not 100% sure, then use your DM’s discretion, take a note, and then look it up later.
 If you played it wrong, then note it so you don't make the mistake next time.

-- Last but not least, as a DM don't try and fit a beginning, middle, and an end into one hour unless it is a super short story.
+Last but not least, as a DM don't try and fit a beginning, middle, and an end into one hour unless it is a super short story.
 Instead grab, some Adventurers League modules from the DM’s Guild, and just do pick up games.
-Small format is best for these sort of games.
+Small format is best way to start this.
 Note: Two and Four-hour modules work just fine, this is what I use, and it will teach you a little creativity as you have to find the good start and stop points for each session to leave your players wanting more.
+Larger campaigns are great once your crew is use to the shortened format.

 ― The DM